nishatanjumeva/AI-Course/AI GAMES /README.md

 2. Board scoring function evaluates each move.
 3. Minimax selects the best move.
 4. Alpha-Beta pruning skips unnecessary branches to improve speed.

-> Note: Optional features like en-passant, castling, pawn promotion can be added depending on your implementation.

 ---